Why and when should you refinance your mortgage

 - FHA 203k: Property can be a single-family home or 2-4 units and must be a primary residence.
 Ability to make required repairs plus optional improvements.
 Down payment options as low as 3.5%.

 - HomeStyle® Renovation Mortgage: Down payment options as low as 3%.
 All permanently affixed improvements allowed, including “luxury” improvements.
-Property can be a primary residence, single-family dwelling, townhome, 1-4 unit multi-family dwelling, second home or single-unit investment property.
+Property can be a primary residence, single-family dwelling, townhome, 1-4 unit multi-family dwelling, second home or an investment property.

 Want to know if a refinance is right for you?
 We know a great place to start.